 Undergraduate Prerequisites

-Philosophy and theology courses as needed; 9 credits of contextual analysis courses, unless taken as General Electives in the M.A.
+Philosophy and theology courses as needed; nine credits of contextual analysis courses, unless taken as general electives in the M.A.
 Generally speaking, contextual analysis courses should be selected with a view to their relevance for the student’s capstone project.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.